pmb-7684/Data_Mining_Clustering_Project_4/README.md

 ## **Charlotte's Neighborhood Crime Over Time Through Clustering**

 ### **Overview**
 For Project 4, the goal is to work with clustering.
-Writing is critical here, as the main goal will be to discuss your process, why you take certain steps (e.g., what preprocessing steps and why), and tell a story around your data and insights gained through both modeling (working with the clustering algorithms we learned about) and visualizations.
+Writing is critical here, as the main goal will be to discuss your process, why you take certain steps, and tell a story around your data and insights gained through both modeling and visualizations.
 Thus, your writing should portray your critical thinking about the data, the process, and what knowledge you find.

 ##  **Introduction**
 Crime is a concern for many urban areas in the United States, and Charlotte is no exception.
 It is important to understand crime patterns and statistics to help communities and law enforcement agencies develop plans, allocate resources, and engage with the community to improve public safety.
 The Charlotte-Mecklenburg Police Department (CMPD) regularly publishes detailed crime reports.
 As of July 22, 2024, overall crime in Charlotte has seen a slight increase of 1% compared to the previous year.
 This includes various types of crimes, categorized broadly into violent crimes and property crimes.